NadeeshaSewwandhi/Spam-mail-prediction-project/README.md

 # Spam-mail-prediction-project
+# Introduction
+Spam mail is a significant problem in the digital age, causing inconvenience and posing security risks to users.
+Detecting and filtering out spam mail is crucial for maintaining a clean and secure inbox.
+This project aims to develop a machine learning model to predict whether a given email is spam (unwanted) or ham (legitimate) based on its content.

+The project involves several key steps, from importing necessary libraries and preprocessing the data to training the model and making predictions on new emails.
+By leveraging techniques such as text feature extraction and logistic regression, we aim to build an effective spam detection system that can accurately classify emails.

+# How It works

 Step 1:
 Importing Libraries :  This step imports necessary libraries. numpy and pandas are used for data manipulation, train_test_split from sklearn is used to split the data into training and testing sets, TfidfVectorizer is used for transforming text data into numerical features, LogisticRegression is used for building the classification model, and accuracy_score is used to evaluate the model's performance.